haka-security/haka/README.md

 What is HAKA
 ------------

-Haka is a collection of tool that allows capturing TCP/IP packets and filtering them based on Lua policy files.
+Haka is a collection of tools that allows capturing TCP/IP packets and filtering them based on Lua policy files.

 Dependencies